Bar Professional Training Course (BPTC) Overview

 Step 3 – Apply for the BPTC through Bar Student Application Service (BarSAS)

-Step 4 – Apply to join an Inns of Court, and any of their scholarships, before May 31st in the year you will commence the BPTC
+Step 4 – Join one of the Inns of Court, and apply for any relevant scholarships, before May 31st in the year you will commence the BPTC

 Step 5 – Sit the Bar Course Aptitude Test (BCAT) during the summer preceding commencement of the course